Enterprise Architecture Workshop

 The Open Group Architecture Framework (TOGAF) is the most-used framework for enterprise architecture today that provides an approach for designing, planning, implementing, and governing an enterprise information technology architecture.
 TOGAF is a high-level approach to design.
 It is typically modeled at four levels: Business, Application, Data, and Technology.
 It relies heavily on modularization, standardization, and already existing, proven technologies and products.

-This course entails the Study of Enterprise Architecture (EA), which provides a deep understanding of how to align an organization's strategy with its technology strategy, enabling one to drive efficient and strategic technological transformations within businesses.
+This course entails the Study of Enterprise Architecture (EA), which provides a deep understanding of how to align an organization's strategy with its technology strategy, enabling you to drive efficient and strategic technological transformations within businesses.

 4 Sessions